We, us, our, and Summerset mean Summerset Group Holdings Limited and its subsidiaries.

 details of your religious beliefs or affiliations;

-We also collect information that we create in the course of our relationship with you, such as details or evaluations of your interactions with us.
+information that we create in the course of our relationship with you, such as details or evaluations of your interactions with us.

 For current or prospective residents